TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/memorylimitexceeded.md

 #### 2) Optimize the runbook
 If the methods described in the [memory limit troubleshooting guide](https://docs.microsoft.com/azure/automation/troubleshoot/runbooks#job-attempted-3-times) are not acceptable you will need to optimize the runbook.

 One optimization option is to create child runbooks.
 If your runbook loops through the same function on a number of resources, such as a database operation on several databases, you can move that function to a [child runbook](https://docs.microsoft.com/azure/automation/automation-child-runbooks).
-Each of these child runbooks executes in parallel in separate processes decreasing the total amount of time for the parent runbook to complete.
+Each of these child runbooks executes in parallel in separate processes decreasing the total amount of memory necessary for each runbook.

 The PowerShell cmdlets that enable this scenario are: